DarlingtonProgramming/DarBots-Shared-Doc/sharedlib/README.md

 After the comparison between native codes and the library codes, we can probably conclude that the library is more powerful and easier to code with.

+Note: Passive / Active Wheel Position Trackers are the only exceptions to this code structure, the Library initializes a seperate thread for them, and all of their variables used are synchronized.

 ## Understand the two axises

 In order for the library to connect the building part and the programming part, we have to put parameters into the program.
 One of the most important parameters to understand is the two axises.
 The two axies use the same basic class `Robot2DPositionIndicator` and `Robot3DPositionIndicator` to illustrate their datas.

 Usually `Robot2DPositionIndicator` is used more often.